Wonderful Wanderings

 5. The parliament

-The parliament of Luxembourg is not only attached to the Grand Ducal Palace but also to a building on the other side of the street by a very modern-looking glass bridge (sorry, it's not very visible in my photo).
+The parliament of Luxembourg is one of the major things to see in Luxembourg City.
+It is not only attached to the Grand Ducal Palace but also to a building on the other side of the street by a very modern-looking glass bridge (sorry, it's not very visible in my photo).

 It's typical for Luxembourg City that whenever something new needs to be built or a building needs to be expanded, they try to incorporate modern elements.